 - If you have not paid the balance of your fees by the required date your place may be given to an applicant on the wait list.

 - As a student of this training course, we need your consent to share your contact details (name, email and phone number) with our partners, Yoga Alliance Professionals, so they can invite you to register as a Professional Teacher.
 You have the option of opting out of this registration process.

 What is included in the fee

-- 5 days of training and assessment by a qualified senior Yoga Alliance Professional.
+- 5 and a half days of training and assessment by a qualified senior Yoga Alliance Professional.

 - A training manual and other documentation for you to keep.

 - A 60hrs RYT Yoga Alliance Professional certificate training per module.
 120RYT split between 2 modules.
 Note: payment of the fees does not guarantee you a certificate as you will need to successfully pass all assignments and attend of 100% the course.

 - Accommodation in twin or triple share rooms, with ensuite bathroom.